-- 4 sub rolls (preferably, if you can find them, brioche buns), lightly toasted
+4 sub rolls (preferably brioche buns), lightly toasted

-- Add to the bowl the crème fraiche, lemon juice, parsley, tarragon, a couple pinches of pepper, and a couple pinches of salt.
-(Add more salt and pepper to taste).
+Add to the bowl the crème fraiche, lemon juice, parsley, tarragon, a couple pinches of pepper, and a couple pinches of salt.
+Stir all together.

-- Garnish with an extra pinch of the tarragon and parsley bits and serve!
+Garnish with an extra pinch of the tarragon and parsley bits.
+Serve and enjoy!